Thank you for your interest in the Cooperstown Farmers’ Market. Below you will find the following information:

 - The Cooperstown Farmers’ Market Philosophy

-Overall, 2012 was a busy year!
-27 Stalls of agricultural products include meat and poultry of every cut– fresh, smoked, dry-cured, and much of it organically grown.
-On offer was beef, veal, pork, lamb, goat, and rabbit as well as chicken, duck, goose, turkey, and a wide variety of excellent sausages.
-From the dairies we have many goat and cow’s milk cheeses, yogurt, butter, bottled milk and ice cream.
-Fresh seasonal produce includes a diverse selection of fruits, berries, vegetables, herbs, cultivated mushrooms that span four seasons.
-We also have maple products, honey, cider, plants and fresh cut flowers, home-baked treats, crafts like hand-made soaps, candles, knitwear and hand spun yarn.
-Also offered at the market is an assortment of ladies’, children’s, and doll’s apparel, accessories, and more.
+Overall, 2013 was a busy year!
+Agricultural products include meat and poultry of every cut – fresh, smoked, dry-cured, and much of it organically grown.
+Customers enjoyed a choice of beef, veal, pork, lamb, venison, goat, and rabbit as well as chicken, duck, goose, turkey, and a wide variety of excellent sausages.
+From the dairies we have many goat and cow’s milk cheeses, yogurt, butter, and glass-bottled milk.
+Fresh seasonal produce includes a diverse selection of fruits, berries, vegetables, herbs, and cultivated mushrooms.
+We also have maple products, honey, and cider.
+Preserved items grow in popularity and include pickles, salsa, pesto, sauerkraut, mustard, jams and jellies, and frozen vegetables.
+And of course, we have home-baked pies, scones, cookies, organic bread, and chocolates, too.
+Dietary specialties for gluten free, soy-free, vegetarians, and vegans.
+House plants, garden starts, and fresh cut flowers are also available in season.
+The blacksmith included a knife sharpening service at his stall last summer, it proved very successful.
+Artisans with hand-made soaps, herbal lotions, candles, pottery, cutting boards, and wooden platters are also on hand.
+Fiber farmers have knitting supplies, knitwear, and hand-spun yarn, as well as assortment of ladies’, children’s, and doll’s apparel, and accessories.

-We have returning vendors to our Saturday summer markets but there are still opportunities for select vendors.
+We have vendors returning to our Saturday summer markets but there are still opportunities for select part-time vendors.
 Stalls are also available at Tuesday Markets, 12:00-5:00, July and August.
-We are actively recruiting for new part-time vendors with winter crops, like greens, sprouts or dried beans as well as products like pasta, or a basket weaver from January through April.
+We are actively recruiting for new vendors with winter crops, sprouts, dried beans, grains, seeds, oils, as well as preserved products and fresh pasta, from January through April.

 The Cooperstown Farmers’ Market Philosophy